 We will send you your Thyroxine (T4) finger-prick blood test sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
-If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample collection or choose to go our London laboratory during the checkout process.How to collect a finger-prick blood sample
+If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Thyroxine (T4) test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

 Our medical team will comment on out-of-range blood test results and give you follow-up advice where necessary.
 If you need it, a PDF copy of your Thyroxine (T4) test results can be downloaded for your doctor.

 Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Thyroxine (T4) test results.